Amira Selim (c0-president)

 I’m Amira, a junior Industrial Design major who hails from New Jersey.
 To me, caring for the environment through sustainable practices such as recycling and responsible manufacturing are analogous to keeping one’s room clean.
 If you don’t do it, not only with others think less of you, but the environment (no pun intended) you live, work and play in will be unpleasant and ugly.
 I believe that keeping sustainable practices for the Earth not only benefits the environment around us, but also increases the quality of our lives.

-Hi, I’m Katie, a freshman Industrial Design major from Hamilton, NJ.
-In my high school I was president of the environmental club where our major concern was recycling.
-I would like to continue to educate others on the importance of sustainable living and in the future I hope to be able to create environmentally conscious designs with the knowledge that I am gaining from Envirolutions.
+Hi, I’m Katie, a junior Industrial Design major from Hamilton, NJ.
+With the help of the information I gain from Envirolutions, I would like to continue to educate others on the importance of sustainable living and designing.
+In the future I hope to be able to create designs that are environmentally responsible.

 I am a faculty member in the Math and Science Department, where I teach courses in ecology and evolution.
 Being the advisor to Envirolutions meshes perfectly with my teaching and research interests, which focus on ecological and evolutionary sustainability, animal (including human) behavior, and how cooperation evolves.
 I am proud to support the work of the dedicated student members of Envirolutions.